 I want to share my personal breastfeeding journey with both of my sons, so you can see for yourself that breastfeeding did not play a huge role in our bonding.

-G came into this world via an unexpected c-section (you can read about it in my post When You Experience a Traumatic Birth).
+G came into this world via an unexpected C-section (you can read about it in my post How To Cope wit Your Traumatic Birth Story).
 The whole experience felt strange and alienating to me.
 Even though I fed him as soon as I was out of the OR, I felt nothing.
 I continued to feel nothing while feeding him for the duration of my hospital stay.